Adding a Fish Tank to your Bar:

 Finally, get an algae eater of some kind.
 The trusty Plecostomus will always keep your tank glass clean.

 The proper breed of fish can be important for tank maintenance.
 We accidentally acquired some pesky mystery snails whose population exploded.
 A good solution was found by adding four YoYo loaches.
 They’re active, entertaining and total pigs when it comes to eating snails.
 Fun to watch, however, they have a long way to go in controlling that snail infestation.
+UPDATE: In 2020, the four YoYo’s had long devoured the total snail population of the tank.
+I am now setting up a snail breeding tank just to feed those little monsters!.

 A big school of Neon Tetras makes for an inexpensive, colorful and low maintenance home bar fish population.